France are the last team to have won back-to-back Grand Slams, and they were also the first to complete a clean sweep in the Guinness Six Nations era.

 7. Olivier Magne – The other member of the four Grand Slam club, Magne was one of most dynamic back-rowers of his generation.
 The flanker retired in 2007 before going into coaching, notably with the French age group sides and for a short period, the Greek national team.
 He has also worked as a pundit for TF1 and Eurosport and has a column in L’Equipe.

 8. Imanol Harinordoquy – The third member of the great French back row, Harinordoquy burst onto the scene in 2002, going on to win further Slams in 2004 and 2010.
 He retired from rugby in 2016 and now runs the wine bar ‘Les Contrebandiers’ in Biarritz.
 He opened another wine bar in Pau while the concept is set to be made into a franchise.

-Olivier Azam – Former hooker Azam has gone into coaching since retirement and currently works as scrum coach with the Dragons in the Guinness PRO14.
+Olivier Azam – Former hooker Azam has gone into coaching since retirement and currently works as forwards coach at Montpellier.